This page contains recordings of guided meditations and dharma talks. It will be updated as new recordings are made!

 Recordings can be downloaded.
 Please share freely with credits where appropriate.

-This is an 18 minute guided mettā meditation where we direct kindness and friendliness to six different recipients.
+This is a guided mettā meditation where we direct kindness and friendliness to six different recipients.
 We send kindness to ourselves last.
 To practice mettā, we can use a number of simple phrases repeated silently, as well as visualisation and awareness of body sensations/emotions.
-Mettā is a transformative practice that has the potential to help us move through difficulty and form better relationships with ourselves and those around us.
+Mettā is a transformative practice that has the potential to help us move through difficulty and cultivate positive intentions for ourselves and those around us.

 Clarity of Emotions

 This 26 minute guided meditation focuses on making contact with emotional-type body sensations.
 There is a strong emphasis here on observing these feelings with acceptance, compassion, and curiosity.
 It begins with śamatha by watching the breath to cultivate calm and clarity, then moves to finding somewhere in the body with neutral or pleasant sensations as a ‘home base’ — somewhere to return to at any point the emotions are overwhelming.
 The second half of the meditation explores if there are any emotions or feelings that are strong or prominent and invites the meditator to watch these with clarity by investigating the specific qualities of the sensations felt in the body.
 By allowing those sensations to be there without pushing them away or holding on to them, the sensations and emotions can be felt without being a problem.

 When doing śamatha (calm abiding) practice in the style of The Mind Illuminated (TMI) we are working towards both stable attention and bright, open awareness.
 If we have only attention, we can get pulled into thought or sleep without realising.
 This 17 minute meditation uses a variation of the checking in technique from TMI to get a sense of what having more peripheral awareness feels like and to gradually increase the clarity, brightness, and openness of awareness.
 This practice will be of most value to practitioners working with Stage 3 and 4 of TMI.